 STEP 2A.
 Determine if you are hypogonadal:

-The second step in evaluating your testosterone is to match yourself up with the medical definition of hypogonadism, a term that simply means clincially low testosterone.
+The second step in evaluating your testosterone is to match yourself up with the medical definition of hypogonadism, a term that simply means clincially low testosterone, i.e. "treatable."
 A big percentage of physicians out there, especially (and ironically) endocrinologists, believe that hypogonadal testosterone levels are in the 250 to 280 ng/dl range.
-As I will show below, there is an abundance of research that shows this threshold should be raised into the 350-400 ng/dl range and perhaps even higher.
+As I will show below, there is an abundance of research that shows this threshold should be significantly higher.
 In addition, other related parameters, such as symptoms and free testosterone levels, should also be considered.
-(See my page on Free Testosterone Levels for more information, because quite often a man will have low free and bioavaialable testosterone and low medium total testosterone due to high SHBG.
+See my page on Free Testosterone Levels for more information, because quite often a man will have low free and bioavaialable testosterone and low medium total testosterone due to high SHBG.

 "I got ahold of the lab results from my first testosterone test.

 Total Testosterone 194 ------ reference range -------> 241-827ng/dL"

 Now this man will have no trouble getting treatment simply because his total testosterone reading of 194 is well below the bottom range value of 241.
 Basically, the physician trusts the labs definition of what low testosteorne is and treats accordingly.
 However, if the man had a value of 242, most physicians would not treat him.
 However, this is unfair in my opinion as some of the labs are using incredibly low levels for hypogonadism.